codebots-ltd/GLKit_TD3D/README.markdown

 ### What Now?

 Take a look, have a play and enjoy.
-If this inspires your and you create something based on this code then share it with us as we love to see what people are doing :o)
+If this inspires you and you create something based on this code then share it with us as we love to see what people are doing :o)

 <br/>
 ### MIT License